 Interested CAS professors across all the disciplines are invited to contact the Director of the program for assistance now and in upcoming semesters.

-Clinical Associate Professor of Expository Writing
+Clinical Assistant Professor of Expository Writing